hazelcast/hazelcast-reference-manual/src/MonitoringWithJMX.md

 final ObjectName mapMBeanName = new ObjectName("com.hazelcast:instance=_hzInstance_1_dev,type=IMap,name=trial");
 ```

-It consists of the Hazelcast instance name, type of the data structure and that data structure's name.
+The MBeans name consists of the Hazelcast instance name, the type of the data structure, and that data structure's name.
 In the above sample, `_hzInstance_1_dev` is the instance name, we connect to an IMap with the name `trial`.

 ### Connecting to JMX Agent

-One of the ways is using jconsole, jvisualvm (with MBean plugin) or another JMX compliant monitoring tool.
+One of the ways you can connect to JMX agent is using jconsole, jvisualvm (with MBean plugin) or another JMX compliant monitoring tool.

-The other way is to use a custom JMX client.
+The other way to connect is to use a custom JMX client.

 First, you need to specify the URL where the Hazelcast JMX service is running.
 Please see the following sample code snippet.
 The `port` in this sample should be the one that you define while setting the JMX remote port number (if different than the default port `1099`).

 ```java